WOKW: History

 In 1991, Harley decided to expand his portfolio to include a third station, which he built in Northern Cambria County.
 WCCZ (now WPCL) went on the air at 97.3 from studios at PA Routes 219 and 271 in downtown Spangler, now known today as Northern Cambria (through the merger of Barnesboro and Spangler boroughs).
 Unforeseen circumstances, however, forced Harley to sell WCCZ to WKYN, which made the station a translator to rebroadcast the signal of its Ridgway-based signal to listeners in the Johnstown area.
 Harley moved WOKW to its permanent location in the late 1990s to a former gas station location he purchased along Clearfield/Curwensville pike near a local shopping center.
 The building was completely renovated with office space being leased next door and an apartment on the top floor.

 In 2002, Harley sold WCCS to Renda Broadcasting Corporation of Pittsburgh, which also purchased WDAD & WQMU in Indiana and Lucky 106.3 from Blarisville.
 Harley did maintain possession of WOKW and continues to operate the station today.

-WOKW Today

-Following the sale of WCCS, WOKW began to add sports to its line up of local broadcasting, including the broadcasts of Curwensville Golden Tide football, boys and girls basketball and wrestling as well as Clearfield Bison football, boys and girls basketball and wrestling, which continues today.

 Harley continues today to run WOKW, which is the only standalone FM station in Clearfield County.
 In 2007, long time Clearfield broadcaster Bob E. Day joined the WOKW staff after 40 years at WCPA/WQYX.
 Bob hosted his own oldies show "Sunday Super Gold" on Sunday afternoons until his death in October 2018.
 Veteran broadcaster Bill Otto hosted the "Oldies Kloset" on Saturday mornings beginning in 1990 featuring music from the roots of rock and roll and changed formats to Classic Rock in January 2018 and changed the name of the program to Klassix from the Kloset.
 Bill Otto now hosts Sunday Super Gold and Dennis Wood has assumed duties as host of Klassix From The Kloset and Back to the 80's.

-WOKW On Air Talent Past & Present

-Throughout the years, the On Air Talent at WOKW have brought the listeners the local news, sports, and weather as well as producing advertisements for local businesses.